Deepstatsanalysis/World_Development_Indicators/README.md

 ![The data](images/data_screenshot.png)

+Each of the 1000+ WDIs is listed from 1960 to 2015.
+As you can see the data is not perfectly clean.
+One of the major issues is missing data points.
+Many indicators are missing for certain (or all) years for a certain region.
+Additionally a variety of different units are used for the different metrics and each WDI can be on very different scales depending on the region or year, with smaller or bigger range of values depending on the region.

+Data cleanup steps include:
+* Identification of data rows/columns, removal or empty ones
+* Removal of missing data points without “shifting” data (data point for 1970 needs to stay assigned to 1970 even if years before are removed)
+* --> Solution: keep missing data points around as 0.0 and remove only when necessary
+* When appropriate, data was scaled by subtracting average for that metric (over all years) and dividing by range (max-min) for that metric

 The first plot shows a selection of years with 5 year intervals from 1970 to 2010.
 Each dot in each subplot represents on indicator's value normalized by subtracting the mean value of that indicator over all years and dividing by the range of the values for the indicator (for each country respectively).
 The US values are on the x axes and the German values are on the y axes.

 The second plot looks in more detail at the correlations between the two countries for different indicators.
 For that I calculated the correlations of the indicators between the two countries over time by linear regression.
 The plot shows the top 4 positively correlated indicators (Infant mortality rate, Under-5 mortality rate, CO2 emissions and Imports of goods and services, in that order) and the top 4 negatively correlated indicators (External balance on goods and services, Capture fisheries production, Total fisheries production and Net trade in goods, in that order.)
 For all plots the US is shown in blue and Germany in gold.